ninuxi/audio-ai-projects/README.md

 - **Pandas + NumPy** - Data processing
 - **Matplotlib + Seaborn** - Data visualization

-## 🏆 Made in Italy for Global Cultural Preservation
+## 🏆 Made for Global Cultural Preservation

-Project **developed in Italy** with specific focus on:
+Project developed with specific focus on:
 - **Italian cultural heritage** and musical traditions
 - **Integration with institutions** like RAI, MAXXI, Triennale
 - **Compliance** with Italian and European regulations (GDPR)